Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 5.2 Examples
 ------------

-Some different examples with common structures are shown below:
+Some examples using common statements are shown below:
 ::

     - SELECT name, id FROM table1